 - The storied universe of Percy Jackson and the Olympians establishes that because America is the current center of Western Civilization, mythological sites that used to be around Greece and Rome are now located there.
 This means that The Sea of Monsters is no longer the Mediterranean but the Bermuda Triangle.

-- The Bermuda Triangle by Charles Berlitz was an instant hit because it pretended to be a real mystery, rather then fiction.
+- The Bermuda Triangle by Charles Berlitz was an instant hit because it pretended to be a real mystery, rather than fiction.
 The book claims many ships and airplanes have disappeared mysteriously in the Triangle, but the facts in the book were quickly discovered to be falsified.
 Lots of the ships and airplanes listed never existed in the first place, and others had sunk in other parts of the world.
 Those that remained were not many enough to be unusual and had sunk under totally normal circumstances, such as extremely bad weather.

 - Larry Kusche wrote a book of his own as a rebuttal to Berlitz, The Bermuda Triangle Mystery Solved, where he points out the above errors.
 Kusche is quite willing to admit that mysterious incidents do happen in the Bermuda Triangle (the fates of the airplanes Star Tiger and Star Ariel probably the most baffling ACTUAL mysteries); the problem, he says, is that these incidents happen at roughly the same rates around the entire world and that you can't pin special blame on the Bermuda Triangle.